camunda/docker-camunda-bpm-platform/README.md

 ### Build a SNAPSHOT version

-Additonally you can build SNAPSHOT versions for the upcoming releases by setting the `SNAPSHOT` build argument to `true`.
+Additionally, you can build SNAPSHOT versions for the upcoming releases by setting the `SNAPSHOT` build argument to `true`.

 ```